‘Knightfall’: Is It Renewed Or Cancelled For Season 2?

 Season 1 of History Channel’s Knightfall ended with plenty of questions still unanswered.
 The series told the story of the religious warriors, the Templar Knights, from the perspective of newly crowned master, Landry (Tom Cullen).
 While the Templars were supposed to stay celibate, Landry struggles with this and becomes involved with Queen Joan (Olivia Ross) and this storyline is explored at length in Season 1 of Knightfall.
 Some viewers loved the forbidden love between these characters, others, not so much.

 Regardless of whether you loved it or hated it, if you watched Knightfall to the end, the series did not end with all of the storylines concluded.
-Instead, viewers are still wondering how Landry will raise a child while maintaining his position in the Templar Knights and just what Landry’s mother whispered to the Pope (Jim Carter) that made him completely turn around in his opinion of Landry’s broken vows.
+Instead, viewers are still wondering how Landry will raise a child while maintaining his position in the Templar Knights and just what Landry’s mother whispered to the pope (Jim Carter) that made him completely turn around in his opinion of Landry’s broken vows.

-But, as far as History Channel is concerned, there has been no official news on whether Knightfall will be renewed for Season 2 or whether the show will be cancelled and left with unanswered questions.
+But, as far as History Channel is concerned, there has been no official news on whether Knightfall will be renewed for Season 2, or whether the show will be canceled and left with unanswered questions.

-According to Den of Geek, while they loved the series, they report that the viewership was not as strong as they would like.
+According to Den of Geek, while they loved the series, they report that the ratings was not as strong as they would like.
 If you compare Knightfall to Vikings, the show that is a similar genre, the numbers are lower.

 IGN also reports that the actor who plays William De Nogaret, Julian Ovenden, would like to see Season 2 of Knightfall happen.